ibiofab/COPIES/README.md

 This repository accompanies the work ["CRISPR-COPIES: An in silico platform for discovery of neutral integration sites for CRISPR/Cas-facilitated gene integration"](https://www.google.com).

 ### Web Application
-You can also use `CRISPR-COPIES` through our web interface.
+You can use `CRISPR-COPIES` through our web interface.
 Visit us at [CRISPR-COPIES](https://biofoundry.web.illinois.edu/copies/).

 Note: We have restricted the web interface to prokaryotic and small eukaryotic genomes.
 We advise you to use our command line option for genomes greater than 120 Mb in size as significant time and computation resources are required.